Heating up: World leaders take center stage at climate talks | WTOP

 More troublesome are several small nations from the Pacific islands that couldn’t make it because of COVID-19 restrictions and logistics.
 That’s a big problem because their voices relay urgency, Figueres said.

+In addition, the heads of several major emerging economies beyond China are also skipping the summit, including those from Russia, Turkey, Mexico, Brazil and South Africa.
+That leaves India’s Modi the only leader present from the so-called BRICS nations, which account for more than 40% of global emissions.

-Kevin Conrad, a negotiator from Papua New Guinea who also chairs the Coalition for Rainforest Nations, said he’s watching the big carbon polluting nations: “I think it’s really important for the United States and China to show leadership as the two largest emitters.
-If both of them can show it can be done, I think they give hope to the rest of the world.”
+Kevin Conrad, a negotiator from Papua New Guinea who also chairs the Coalition for Rainforest Nations, said he’s watching the big carbon-polluting nations.
+“I think it’s really important for the United States and China to show leadership as the two largest emitters.
+If both of them can show it can be done, I think they give hope to the rest of the world,” he said.

-But before the U.N. climate summit, known as COP26, the heads of the world’s largest economies at the close of their own Group of 20 summit in Rome offered vague climate pledges instead of commitments of firm action, saying they would seek carbon neutrality “by or around mid-century.”
+But before the U.N. climate summit, the heads of the world’s largest economies, at the close of their Group of 20 summit in Rome, offered vague climate pledges instead of commitments of firm action, saying they would seek carbon neutrality “by or around mid-century.”
 The G-20 countries also agreed to end public financing for coal-fired power generation abroad, but set no target for phasing out coal domestically — a clear nod to China and India.

 The Biden administration has tried hard to temper expectations that two weeks of climate talks will produce major breakthroughs on cutting climate-damaging emissions.